 Aerosols scatter sun light and act as Cloud Condensation Nucleus (CCN), which cause the most uncertain man-made climate forcing.
 Sea spray aerosols (SSA) are the largest natural aerosol source.
 SSA emissions are driven by wind, water temperature, sea ice, salinity and marine micro-biology, all which are influenced by climate change, causing feed-back loops.
 We have got a fair grip on how physical factors influence the SSA sea salt part but are largely in the dark on the organic and biological fractions, and on the influence of salinity and biology.
 To quantify in situ emissions, we will use Eddy Covariance (EC ) fluxes.
 EC requires very fast sensors, which makes it impossible to characterise chemistry, microbiology and CCN-properties at the same time.
 Instead this will be done in a SSA simulation tank.
 We have previously successfully applied both methods separately.
 Applying both simultaneously, with water from the flux-foot-print in the tank, kept at in situ temperature, will give both characterisation and quantification.
 I smaller pilot project was published in 2021 (Nilsson et al., 2021), where the preliminary analysis had worked as “proof of concept” in the VR-proposal that financed this project.

 In the original plans we intended to make a campaign at the ICOS-station of Östergarnsholm in the Baltic Sea, where we have unique multiple year EC -aerosol-fluxes, bringing the SSA simulation tank experiment to the island.
 The limited power available at the station has prevented that.
-We also intended to sparticipate in one cruise in the Atlantic/Arctic/Pacific/Indian oceans, but currently the pandemic has postponed all deep see expeditions.
-Limitations to travels and field work by Stockholm University or national authorities also postponed our work and forced us to reconsider our plans.We will therefore instead perform 3 shorter campaigns in the Baltic where smaller research ships are brought to Östergarnsholm, and the SSA simulation tank experiments are performed onboard the ships.
+We also intended to participate in one cruise in the Atlantic/Arctic/Pacific/Indian oceans, but currently the pandemic postponed most deep see expeditions.
+Limitations to travels and field work by Stockholm University or national authorities also postponed our work and forced us to reconsider our plans.
+We will therefore instead perform 3 shorter campaigns in the Baltic where smaller research ships are brought to Östergarnsholm, and the SSA simulation tank experiments are performed onboard the ships.
 These are:

-The combination of EC aerosol fluxes and detailed physical, chemical and microbiological analysis of the sea spray produced in the sea spray simulation tank will allove us to derive source parameterizations for the organic SSA, the effect of salinity, and enrichment factors for micro-organisms, and suitable for climate
+The combination of EC aerosol fluxes and detailed physical, chemical and microbiological analysis of the sea spray produced in the sea spray simulation tank will enable us to derive source parameterizations for the organic SSA, and the effect of salinity, as well as enrichment factors for micro-organisms, suitable for climate